live-keys/livekeys/doc/pages/running.md

 * Editor
 * Viewer

-Before we go into each component, it's important to understand how Live CV projects work.
-A Live CV project consists of one or multiple Qml source files, which are interpreted and compiled by a qml engine.
-The qml language is developed and maintained by Qt and comes with a ton of elements (as part of QtQuick module), which you can use within Live CV.
+Before we go into each component, it's important to understand how Livekeys projects work.
+A Livekeys project consists of one or multiple Qml source files, which are interpreted and compiled by a qml engine.
+The qml language is developed and maintained by Qt and comes with a ton of elements (as part of QtQuick module), which you can use within Livekeys.
 You can find documentation and details on the language and it's elements on Qt's website.
-Apart from those, Live CV comes with its own set of plugins and elements, specialized mostly on live coding and computer vision, which we will dive into later on.
+Apart from those, Livekeys comes with its own set of plugins and elements, specialized mostly on live coding and computer vision, which we will dive into later on.

-Currently Live CV is able to have a single project opened at once, and run a single main file (also called the active file) within that project.
+Currently Livekeys is able to have a single project opened at once, and run a single main file (also called the active file) within that project.
 There are 2 types of projects that can be opened: **file based** or **folder based**.
 File based projects are basically single qml files that are opened and run directly as active files.
 Folder based projects can have one or more qml files out of which one will be the active one.
 The active file can be changed by the user at any time through the project view.

-By default, when opening a project folder, Live CV will automatically try to find the file to run whithin that project and set it as active, using the following rules:
+By default, when opening a project folder, Livekeys will automatically try to find the file to run whithin that project and set it as active, using the following rules:

 * Looking for a _main.qml_ file